cfsengineering/CEASIOMpy/README.md

 ### Test cases

-Theses test cases are there to learn how to use CEASIOMpy.
+These test cases are there to learn how to use CEASIOMpy.
 You will probably also learn a few things about the CPACS format.
-You can also run these tests to check that everything is installed and works as expected as they cover different possibilities of use of CEASIOMpy.
+You can also run these tests to verify that everything is installed and working as expected as they cover different possible ways of using CEASIOMpy.
+Be sure you finish the [installation](installation/INSTALLATION.md) before you try them.

 - [Test case 1](test_cases/test_case_1/README.md) : Run a simple workflow
 - [Test case 2](test_cases/test_case_2/README.md) : Create and run a workflow with the Graphical User Interface (Video tutorial)